PROVIDE - Paris Agreement overshooting reversibility, climate impacts and adaptation needs

-The PROVIDE project aims to reverse the impact chain to allow researchers, everyday users, and adaptation practitioners to set risk thresholds for societal impacts (e.g. health issues due to heatwaves) caused by geophysical impacts (e.g. sea-level rise) so that they can analyse under which conditions these impacts can be avoided.
+The PROVIDE project aims to reverse the impact chain to allow researchers, everyday users, and adaptation practitioners to set risk thresholds for societal impacts (e.g. health issues due to heatwaves) caused by geophysical impacts so that they can see under which conditions these impacts can be avoided.

-To achieve this, we are developing our tool with a framework of multiple temperature overshoot pathways, using a chain of computationally light-weight climate emulators that operate across scales (global, regional, and urban cities).
+To achieve this, we have developed our tool with a framework of multiple temperature overshoot pathways, using a chain of computationally light-weight climate emulators that operate across scales (global, regional, and urban cities).

-The output tool – the PROVIDE Climate Services Dashboard – will be an online platform providing detailed information on temperature overshoot scenarios and their expected impacts on human industries and activities, including extreme events, biodiversity loss, cryosphere loss, sea-level rise, and the effects on agriculture, economies, socio-economic vulnerabilities, and others.
-The information will include global, national, and city-level modelling results.
+The output tool – the PROVIDE Climate Services Dashboard – is an online platform providing detailed information on temperature overshoot scenarios and their expected impacts on human industries and activities, including extreme events, biodiversity loss, cryosphere loss, sea-level rise, and the effects on agriculture, economies, socio-economic vulnerabilities, and others.
+The information includes global, national, and city-level modelling results.

-First, PROVIDE will link global emissions pathways to sectoral impacts, such as agriculture or infrastructure across spatial scales and urban climate risk projections.
-High-resolution modelling will be carried out for 140 cities, 100 of which are European.
+First, PROVIDE links global emissions pathways to sectoral impacts, such as agriculture or infrastructure across spatial scales and urban climate risk projections.
+High-resolution modelling was carried out for 140 cities, 100 of which are European.

-Second, PROVIDE will assess the risks of high-overshoot global warming scenarios (overshooting the 1.5 C temperature threshold) and the potentially irreversible impacts of exceeding these thresholds, including sea-level rise, permafrost loss, glacier loss and biodiversity loss, on human sectors and industries.
+Second, PROVIDE assesses the risks of high-overshoot global warming scenarios (overshooting the 1.5 C temperature threshold) and the potentially irreversible impacts of exceeding these thresholds, including sea-level rise, permafrost loss, glacier loss and biodiversity loss, on human sectors and industries.

-Third, PROVIDE will explore global and regional climate change risks and impacts under current emissions pathways in countries’ climate targets vs Paris Agreement limits and overshoot implications.
+Third, PROVIDE explors global and regional climate change risks and impacts under current emissions pathways in countries’ climate targets vs Paris Agreement limits and overshoot implications.

-Finally, the PROVIDE project will offer an additional overshoot proofing methodology as a tool within the Climate Services Dashboard.
-The overshoot proofing methodology will supplement existing adaptation decision-support tools and apply to national and local adaptation policies worldwide and their related decision-making frameworks.
-PROVIDE will then use the overshoot proofing methodology to two EU sectoral adaptation strategies: agriculture and infrastructure.
-The data’s design and presentation will be co-developed together with stakeholders.
+Finally, the PROVIDE project offers an additional overshoot proofing methodology as a tool within the Climate Services Dashboard.
+The overshoot proofing methodology supplements existing adaptation decision-support tools and apply to national and local adaptation policies worldwide and their related decision-making frameworks.
+PROVIDE then uses the overshoot proofing methodology to two EU sectoral adaptation strategies: agriculture and infrastructure.
+The data’s design and presentation is co-developed together with stakeholders.

 Four iconic regions and cities

 We have identified four representative regions (where physical risks overlay with specific socio-economic vulnerabilities) as case studies where more detailed information will be available in the online tool.
-We will develop the case studies in close collaboration with local and regional stakeholders.
+We have developed the case studies in close collaboration with local and regional stakeholders.

 We hope these regions will provide entry points for raising awareness about the need for enhanced adaptation action under overshoot scenarios and offer a practical testbed for generalisable urban planning approaches.